Decision intelligence for real operating calls.

 Decisions that interact

-Which products get priority access to constrained inventory
+Which product groups get priority access to constrained inventory

-How to evaluate products with different margin and volume profiles
+How to compare products with different margin, velocity, and strategic importance

-The opportunity cost of under-investing in deprioritised products
+The opportunity cost of under-investing in lower-priority product lines

-Whether marketing budget should follow inventory availability or targets
+Whether marketing spend should follow inventory availability or commercial targets

 Portfolio marginInventory priorityCapacity